evanthegrayt/cdc/README.md

 ## About
 ### Overview
-I have a few directories in which I clone repositories.
-This function will change directory to the passed argument, no matter which of the repository-containing directories it's in.
-The plugin comes with tab-completion for its arguments, as long as your `zsh`/`bash` version supports it.
+I have a few directories in which I clone repositories, so hopping from one project to another can be tedious.
+This plugin provides a way to change directory to any repository, regardless of where it's located, with `cdc [REPOSITORY]`.
+The only setup necessary is to specify which paths the plugin should check for the repository.
+The plugin comes with tab-completion, as long as your `zsh`/`bash` version supports it.
 The plugin also includes session history, and has options available that behave similar to the `pushd`, `popd`, and `dirs` commands.

 While this plugin was written for directories that contain repositories, you can obviously use it for adding any directories to your `cd` path.
 In fact, this is